 Snowshoe bindings can break, leading to the loss of the snowshoe.
 Be sure to inspect the bindings before your trip and repair them if needed.

 Navigational Equipment.
 GPS devices can fail or lose power.
 Can you find your way without GPS?
 Do you take and know how to use a compass and topographic maps?
 John Platt notes, “I always carry spare batteries for my GPS.
 Because I use rechargeables, I developed a system for noting if they are charged up.”

 Drinking Water Equipment.
 Water filters are more important than ever with so many people not properly disposing of human waste.
 What do you do if your filter fails?

 Hydration pack failure.
 Do you have a backup for water storage?

 Shelter Equipment.
 Tent poles can break.
 Do you have a repair sleeve with you?

 Vehicle Malfunctions.
 Vehicle problems can strand you miles from help.

-John Platt and friends lost two tires on a trip.
+John Platt and friends lost 2 tires on a trip.
 The first suffered from a hole in the tread.
 They changed tires and then ripped the sidewall of another tire.
 They reinstalled the first tire and then pumped it up many times as they made their way out to a repair shop.
-Luckily they had a air pump.
+Luckily, they had a air pump.

 Dead Battery.
-Almost everyone forgets to turn their lights out and drained their battery.
+Almost everyone forgets to turn their lights off and drained their battery.
 Most newer vehicles will shut the lights out after the ignition is turned off.
-What do you do when when your battery is dead.
-Portable chargers that have a small backup battery and cables are a good idea and reasonably priced.
-If you have one make sure it is charged up before you leave home.
+What do you do when when your battery is dead?
+Portable chargers that have a small backup battery and cables are a good idea and are reasonably priced.
+If you have one, make sure that it is charged up before you leave home.

 A vehicle with a manual transmission can be push started but not vehicles with automatic transmissions.
 Read up on how this works before you try it.
-If you are alone park on a slight incline, front end pointing down so the vehicle will roll when you push in the clutch.
+If you are alone, park on a slight incline with the front end pointing downhill so that the vehicle will roll when you push in the clutch.